Ivan Allen Jr.: Bids for governor

 In 1954, Ivan Allen Jr. made a brief bid for Georgia Governor on a segregationist platform.
 In a field of nine candidates, he lost to segregationist Marvin Griffin.

 In 1957, Allen resigned from his position as president of the Georgia State Chamber of Commerce, hired a press agent, and delivered speeches across Georgia as a potential candidate for the 1958 Gubernatorial Election.
 Again, he ran on a segregationist platform, but emphasized the "peace and tranquility necessary to continue our economic development program".
-In the coming years he would drastically change his political philosophy on segregation.

 In December 1957, he announced that he would not be a candidate for governor.
 He alluded to the fact that no Atlantan in forty years had won the race for governor, mostly as a result of rural Georgian apprehension towards the leaders from the "large, liberal cities".
 Allen wrote, "As a businessman I have analyzed the market and found that I am not a saleable product...No matter how clear and unequivocal I made my support of segregation, I was still from Atlanta".